-Balances on capital surplus of the Group were as follows:
+Balances on capital surplus of the Company were as follows:

-ecember 31, 2020 December 31, 2019
+December 31, 2021 December 31, 2020

-Additional paid in capital \$ 845,753 845,753
+Additional paid in capital \$ 1,229,711 845,753

 Treasury share transactions 37,617 37,617

 Donation from shareholders 712 712

-Convertible bonds- conversion options 57,014 -
+Convertible bonds - conversion options 7,634 57,014

 Others 253 253

-\$ 941,349 884,335
+\$ 1,275,927 941,349

-For the year ended December 31, 2019, the capital surplus deriving from those convertible bonds, which was converted to common stock, amounted to \$11,633. (including the capital surplus-conversion options transferred to the capital surplus-additional paid-in capital of \$1,335).
+For the year ended December 31, 2021, the capital surplus deriving from those convertible bonds, which were converted to common stock, amounted to \$334,578 (including the capital surplus-conversion options transferred to the capital surplus-additional paid-in capital of \$49,380).

-In accordance with the Company Act, realized capital reserves can only be utilized for issuing new shares or being distributed as cash dividends after offsetting losses.
+In accordance with the Company Act, realized capital reserves can be utilized for issuing new shares or being distributed as cash dividends only after offsetting losses.
 The aforementioned capital reserves include share premiums and donation gains.
-In accordance with the Securities Offering and Issuance Guidelines, the amount of capital reserves to be utilized for issuing new shares shall not exceed 10 percent of paid-in capital.
+In accordance with the Securities Offering and Issuance Guidelines, the amount of capital reserves to be utilized for issuing new shares shall not exceed 10 percent of paid-in capital every year.
 Capital reserve increased by transferring paid-in capital in excess of par value may not be capitalized until the fiscal year after the competent authority for company registrations approves registration of the capital increase.